Dr-MarcusI/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. Confused smiley->Write a script that displays a confused smiley "(Ôo)'
 2. Let's display a file->Display the content of the /etc/passwd file.
 3. What about 2?
+4. Last lines of a file4.
+Last lines of a file